genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-api.md

  - RxJava3.
 These event handlers use the RxJava3 library, which is a popular option for composing asynchronous event-based programs.
 - Sync.
 This creates synchronous event handlers.

 Each custom event handler must define an input message type `I` and an output message type `O` (as GPAL event handlers do).
-See [type-safe messages](/platform-reference/inter-process-messages/type-safe-messages/) section for more information.

 ## Event handler interface